ramkarthikn/DataStructures/README.md

 # DataStructures
-Several Important Data Structures using Python
+Several Important Data Structures using Python.
+So that they can be used as templates.